sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy_fromdatasetdashboard.png' | prepend: site.baseurl }}" alt="Dataset Privacy from Dashboard" /></p>

-The privacy options appear, from which you can change and save the privacy setting.
+The privacy options appear, from which you can change and save your settings.

-#####How to Edit the Privacy Setting From the Data View
+#####Edit the Dataset Privacy Settings from a Selected Dataset
-There are several ways to edit the privacy setting within the Data View.
+There are several ways to edit the privacy settings within the Data View or Map view for a selected dataset.

-1. Click *Your datasets* from your dashboard
+1. Click *Your datasets* from your dashboard drop-down menu

 	The datasets view appears, displaying all your datasets.